Tower 22 drone attack: Responsibility

-Aftermath
+US response

-The remains of the deceased soldiers were returned to the United States on 2 February and were received with a transfer ceremony upon their arrival at Dover Air Force Base in Delaware that was also attended by president Joe Biden, first lady Jill Biden and Chairman of the Joint Chiefs of Staff Charles Q. Brown Jr., as well as the families of those killed.
+The remains of the deceased soldiers were returned to the United States on 2 February and received with a transfer ceremony upon arrival at Dover Air Force Base in Delaware attended by president Joe Biden, first lady Jill Biden and Chairman of the Joint Chiefs of Staff Charles Q. Brown Jr., as well as the families of those killed.
 Tributes were paid at the victims' respective communities, while their funerals were held from 13 to 17 February.
 One of the soldiers was buried at the Georgia National Cemetery.

 According to Omar Abu Layla, a Europe-based activist and the head of the Deir Ezzor 24 media outlet, Iran-backed fighters in eastern Syria began evacuating their posts in fear of retaliatory US strikes shortly after the attack took place.

-US response
+US airstrikes

-On 1 February, CBS reported that the White House had approved airstrikes on Iranian personnel and facilities in Syria and Iraq in retaliation for the attack, with the exact time dependent on weather factors.
+On 1 February, CBS reported that the White House had approved airstrikes on Iranian personnel and facilities in Syria and Iraq in retaliation for the attack.
 On 2 February, the US launched retaliatory airstrikes targeting Iranian-backed militias in Iraq and Syria.
 Around 85 targets linked to pro-Iranian forces were hit in seven different sites in Iraq and Syria.